devAlphaSystem/Alpha-System-ContentHub/README.md

 - **💼 File Management:** Basic overview page for files uploaded via the editor (size calculation optional).
 - **🌗 Light & Dark Themes:** Choose your preferred viewing mode for the admin interface.
 Theme preference is saved per user.
 - **✨ Graceful Shutdown:** Handles `SIGINT` to close database connections and the server properly.

+## Preview & Changelog

+You can see a public page example [here](https://docs.alphasystem.dev/view/contenthubmarkd).

+You can see the changelog [here](https://docs.alphasystem.dev/view/changelogsystem).

 ## Tech Stack